amitabh90/amitabh90/README.md

    - Kubernetes CKA exam -- completed successfully
    - CKAD exam -- completed successfully
    - CKS -- work in progress
-   - Azure architecture -- pass the exam Az303
-   - Az305 -- work in progress
 - 👯 I’m looking to collaborate on ...
-   - Any devlopement projects on Azure infrastructure
+   - Any devlopement projects on Open Source
    - Bug fix for any issues on Azure IaC
    - IaC template enhancement
 - 🤔 I’m looking for help with ...